nbiish/giizhendam-aabajichiganan-mcp/README.md

 This project implements a Model Context Protocol (MCP) server that provides various AI-powered tools for developers and decision-makers.
 It serves as a bridge between different AI models and provides specialized tools for code assistance, financial analysis, and collaborative decision simulation.

-The server includes direct interfaces to the aider CLI for AI pair programming and the Gemini API for specialized simulations, all within a secure TypeScript implementation.
+The server includes interfaces to guide the use of aider CLI for AI pair programming and the Gemini API for specialized simulations, all within a secure TypeScript implementation.

 ## Features

-- **AI-assisted Programming**
+- **AI-assisted Programming Guidance**
-  - Direct interface to aider CLI for code assistance
+  - Expert guidance on using aider CLI for code assistance
-  - Support for dual-model architecture ("architect" mode)
+  - Automatic selection of optimal edit formats based on model type
-  - Redundant computation capabilities for verification
+  - Recommendations for both standard and redundant computation approaches

 - **Financial Expert Simulation**
   - Simulates deliberation between 7 financial expert personas